24 May 2007 Case of the Week #85

 To subscribe or unsubscribe, email info@PathologyOutlines.com, indicating subscribe or unsubscribe to Case of the Week.
 We do not sell, share or use your email address for any other purpose.
 We also have emails for Pathologist jobs (biweekly), Other Laboratory jobs (biweekly), website news (monthly), new books (monthly), and a newsletter (twice a year).
 You must subscribe or unsubscribe separately to these email lists.

-Sign up for our new Books email by emailing [email protected] with “subscribe to new books email” in the subject line.
+Sign up for our new Books email by emailing firstname.lastname@example.org with subscribe to new books email in the subject line.
 Every month, we will send you a list of new pathology related books with a short summary and link to Amazon.com and the publisher for further information.
 The email is free, and you can unsubscribe at any time.

 We thank Dr. Ankur Sangoi, Stanford University, Stanford, California (USA) for contributing this case.
 We invite you to contribute a Case of the Week by emailing info@PathologyOutlines.com with microscopic images (any size, we will shrink if necessary) in JPG or TIFF format, a clinical history, your diagnosis and any other images (gross, immunostains, etc.) that may be helpful or interesting.
 We will write the discussion (unless you want to), list you as the contributor, and send you a check for $35 (US dollars) for your time after we send out the case.
 Please only send cases with a definitive diagnosis.